The Best Coffee for Cold Brew: A Small-Batch Roaster's Picks

 This isn't roaster opinion.
 A 2025 study from the UC Davis Coffee Center, published in Scientific Reports, tested cold brew across roast levels, temperatures, and steep times.
 The conclusion was clear: roast level was the most substantial driver of how cold brew tastes — more than temperature, more than time.
 The number one variable for the cup in your hand is the bean you started with.

 Here's why it matters in plain English.
 When coffee gets roasted darker, two things happen.
 The cell walls in the bean become more porous, so cold water can pull flavor out of them faster.
 And a lot of the harsher acidic compounds — chlorogenic acids — break down in the longer roast.
 What's left behind is sweetness, body, and rich roasted notes that cold water happens to extract beautifully.
+(If you've ever wondered what actually separates a true French dark roast from a bean that's just been burnt, that's the difference.)

 That's why dark roast cold brew tastes smooth and chocolatey, while light roast cold brew often tastes thin and a little sour.
 The bean already did the work for you.
 Cold water just unwraps it.